-The assistance from an IT technician or a person familiar with the basis of command line interface and Linux is recommended for the following steps.
+Assistance from an IT technician or a person familiar with the basis of command line interface and Linux is recommended for the following steps.

-- Use a computer with network access and configured according to the end user internal IT policies. - 2) Prepare the passwords for each of the 3 accounts listed below using unique strong and long passwords according to the same IT policies.
+- Use a computer with network access and configured according to the end user internal IT policies. - Prepare the passwords for each of the 3 accounts listed below using unique strong and long passwords according to the same IT policies. - HMIOSroot

-- a.
-HMIOSroot - b.
-HMIOS - c.
-HMI service - 3) Connect the HMI and a computer on the same local network (or alternatively change the computer network settings to connect directly to the HMI). - 4) Write down the IP address of the HMI as defined in the settings. - SSH into the HMI using terminal on Linux/MacOS or using the free software Putty (or equivalent) on Windows.
-Typical Linux/MacOS command: ssh HMIOSroot@IP_address_of_HMI - 6) Enter the password for the root user.
-The Defaut one is given in Table 22. - 7) Enter the command: passwd and hit enter. - 8) Enter the new root password for the user HMIOSroot. - 9) Enter a second time to confirm. - 10) The new root user has changed the password. - 11) Enter the command: sudo passwd HMIOS and hit enter. - 12) (optionally if required: you might need to enter your root password to validate the use of sudo, which give elevated privileges). - 13) Enter the new root password for the user HMIOSroot. - 14) Enter a second time to confirm. - 15) The new HMIOS service user has changed the password.
+- HMIOS - HMI service - Connect the HMI and a computer on the same local network (or alternatively change the computer network settings to connect directly to the HMI). - Write down the IP address of the HMI as defined in the settings. - SSH into the HMI using terminal on Linux/MacOS or using the free software Putty (or equivalent) on Windows.
+Typical Linux/MacOS command: ssh HMIOSroot@IP_address_of_HMI - Enter the password for the root user.
+The Default one is given in Table 22. - Enter the command: passwd and hit enter. - Enter the new root password for the user HMIOSroot. - Enter a second time to confirm. - The new root user has changed the password. - Enter the command: sudo passwd HMIOS and hit enter. - (optionally if required: you might need to enter your root password to validate the use of sudo, which gives elevated privileges). - Enter the new root password for the user HMIOSroot. - Enter a second time to confirm. - The new HMIOS service user has changed the password.